-Due to historic and existing land uses, no native plant communities or natural communities of special concern were observed on or adjacent to the project site.
-The site supports one (1) plant community: non-native grassland; in addition, the site supports two (2) land cover types that would be classified as disturbed and developed.
+Due to existing land uses, no native plant communities or natural communities of special concern were observed on or adjacent to the project site.
+The site consists of vacant, undeveloped land that has been subject to a variety of anthropogenic disturbances and was historically used for agricultural land uses.
+The project site is no longer used for agricultural activities but has been subjected to on-going weed abatement activities and additional disturbance associated with surrounding development.
+These disturbances have eliminated the natural plant communities that were once present on and surrounding the project site.
 Refer to Attachment C, Site Photographs, for representative site photographs.
 No native plant communities will be impacted from implementation of the proposed project.